khushalsolanki001/khushalsolanki001/README.md

 ---
 ### 🌟 Open to Collaboration
 Contributor to **Gensyn AI** & **Ink on Chain**
-Always excited to work on innovative Web3 × AI × Mobile projects.
+Always excited to work on innovative Web3 × AI × Mobile projects

 <!-- Footer -->
 <picture>